Nutrients Cycle in Soil-Plant Systems

 Expected learning outcomes

-- biochemical and physiological knowledge of soil-plant relationships in the response to nutrients and to the presence of inorganic and organic pollutants;
+₋ biochemical and physiological knowledge of soil-plant-microorganism relationships in response to nutrients, unfavorable environmental conditions, and the presence of pollutants.

 Single course